qdraw/starsky/starsky/readme.md

     ./build.sh
 ```

-4. Link `starsky/starsky/appsettings.json` to the exiftool excutable
+4. Link `starsky/starsky/appsettings.json` to the exiftool executable

 >>   Windows: use double escape `\\` in config directory paths